|

 1) Sun Peaks offers a

-special "ski free" day to all US citizens on Thanksgiving.
-It's
+special "ski free" day to all US citizens on Thanksgiving

 their way of saying: "Happy Thanksgiving to our neighbors south